jackreichert/assets-manager/readme.txt

 * Set an expiration period for when the file link will expire.
 * Disable links after they've been shared (no more fretting when sending out emails).
 * Force anyone trying to access a link to log into your site.
-* Creates landing page for each asset post type collecting files uploaded together into one link.

 For more information check out the full blogpost about [Assets Manager](http://www.jackreichert.com/2014/01/12/introducing-assets-manager-for-wordpress/).
 Questions?
 Comments?
 Requests?
 [Contact me](http://www.jackreichert.com/contact/).